Pyt-logo

 • The tower consists of 84 residential floors and 8 more non-residential floors.
 The first few floors include retail, a swimming pool, car parking spaces and one underground floor.
 The building’s developers live on the top two floors.

-• Eureka tower has a total of 3,680 stairs.
+• The Eureka tower has a total of 3,680 stairs.

 How to get to the Eureka Tower?

-One should not find it difficult to reach the tallest structure in the Southern Hemisphere, nevertheless here are a few tips to reach Eureka Tower from Melbourne city:
+One should not find it difficult to reach the tallest structure in the Southern Hemisphere; nevertheless, here are a few tips to reach Eureka Tower from Melbourne city:

 • Train – Train to Flinders Street Train Station and a five-minute walk across the bridge to the other side of the Yarra river